jaredpar/jaredpar.github.io/_posts/2007-12-03-getting-my-fortune.md

 ---
-[Fortune](http://en.wikipedia.org/wiki/Fortune_\(program\)) is a Unix command that gets a random message from a set of databases and displays it on the screen.??
+[Fortune](http://en.wikipedia.org/wiki/Fortune_\(program\)) is a Unix command that gets a random message from a set of databases and displays it on the screen.
 These messages have a wide variety but tend to be funny, quirky or famous quotes (most are indeed geeky).

-Nearly all unix systems have a version of Fortune.??
-Windows doesn't have any version by default.??
-It provides no real functionality other than humor and amusement but it's something I miss.??
+Nearly all unix systems have a version of Fortune.
+Windows doesn't have any version by default.
+It provides no real functionality other than humor and amusement but it's something I miss.
 Most users add it to their .profile script so they get a new fortune every time they log in.

-There are a couple of heavy weight options to get fortune on my machine?? but I prefer something a bit lighter.??
-I did a quick search and discovered that [Doug Hughes](http://www.doughughes.net/index.cfm?event=fortune) implemented a fortune web service.??
+There are a couple of heavy weight options to get fortune on my machine?? but I prefer something a bit lighter.
+I did a quick search and discovered that [Doug Hughes](http://www.doughughes.net/index.cfm?event=fortune) implemented a fortune web service.
 This is just above as light weight as it gets so I implemented a simple PSCmdlet, get-fortune, to do the work (code below).

 Now I can just add a quick get-fortune to my profile script.